 The listed components may also be present in a vehicle multiple times.
 All other electrical components, such as lighting, on-board electronics etc., are supplied via the 12-volt electrical system.
-Illustration of a high-voltage system: Alternating current (high-voltage AC) Direct current (high-voltage DC) Power electronics (pulse-controlled inverter PWR and DC/ DC converter) Battery pack, high-voltage (Energy storage unit) Electric drive motor (power converter) Electric drive motor (power converter) 12-volt battery
+Illustration of a high-voltage system: Alternating current (high-voltage AC) Direct current (high-voltage DC) Power electronics (pulse-controlled inverter PWR and DC/ DC converter) Battery pack, high-voltage (Energy storage unit) I2-volt battery

-The installation positions of the high-voltage components and the routing of the high-voltage lines are shown in the rescue sheet.
+The installation positions of the high-voltage components and the routing of the high-voltage lines are shown in the rescue card.